OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 An OpenDDS configuration file uses the ``[domain]`` section type to configure one or more discovery domains with each domain pointing to a discovery configuration in the same file or a default discovery configuration.
 OpenDDS applications can use a centralized discovery approach using the ``DCPSInfoRepo`` service or a peer-to-peer discovery approach using the RTPS discovery protocol standard or a combination of the two in the same deployment.
-The section type for the ``DCPSInfoRepo`` method is ``[repository]`` and the section type for an RTPS discovery configuration is ``[rtps_discovery]``.
-The static discovery mechanism does not have a dedicated section.
-Instead, users are expected to refer to the ``DEFAULT_STATIC`` instance.
 A single domain can refer to only one type of discovery section.

-See :ref:`run_time_configuration--configuring-applications-for-dcpsinforepo` for configuring InfoRepo Discovery, :ref:`run_time_configuration--configuring-for-ddsi-rtps-discovery` for configuring RTPS Discovery, and :ref:`run_time_configuration--configuring-for-static-discovery` for configuring Static Discovery.
+See :ref:`inforepo-disc-config` for configuring InfoRepo Discovery, :ref:`rtps-disc-config` for configuring RTPS Discovery, and :ref:`static-disc-config` for configuring Static Discovery.

 Ultimately a domain is assigned an integer value and a configuration file can support this in two ways.
 The first is to simply make the instance value the integer value assigned to the domain as shown here: